ata6502/DemoApps/README.md

 * Utilizes a dynamic vertex buffer to animate waves.
 The buffer is populated using the `ID3D11DeviceContext2::Map` method.
 * Includes a `Waves` class from [Luna] that performs calculations of waves.
 The code is based on [Lengyel].

+This app could be implemented on the GPU using rendering to texture or the compute shader as well as vertex texture fetch.
+For simplicity, we compute wave simulation on the CPU and update vertices using a dynamic vertex buffer.

 <img src="./Docs/Images/SimpleWaves.png"/>

 ## Simple Scene